stockgeist/stockgeist-client-python/README.md

 `import stockgeist`

 ## Getting started
 Basic usage is very straightforward.
+First you have to create an account with [StockGeist](https://dashboard.stockgeist.ai) and obtain your token for connecting to the REST API.
-First you have to create an instance of `StockGeistClient` and pass your STockGeist REST API token to it:
+Then simply create an instance of `StockGeistClient` and pass your StockGeist REST API token to it:

 `client = stockgeist.StockGeistClient(token="example-token")`